kirubaah/CODTECH-Task2/README.md

 ## Overview of the Project

-### Project: USER-CENTERED DESIGN FOR HEALTHCARE APP
+### Project: MOBILE APP WIREFRAMING

 ### Objective:
-Design a user-centered healthcare app that helps patients manage their health conditions, track medications, and communicate with healthcare providers.
-Conduct user research, create user personas, and prioritize accessibility and usability considerations in the design process.
+Create wireframes for a mobile app idea of your choice using design tools like Figma, Sketch, or Adobe XD.
+Define the app's navigation flow, screen layouts, and basic UI elements to convey the app's functionality and user interaction.
 ### Result: